TazorDE/SoftwareEngineering/styleguide_svelte.md

 Where it does not interfere with readability, prefer module-local functions over private static methods.

 Static methods should only be called on the base class itself.
-Static methods should not be called on variables containing a dynamic instance that may be either the constructor or a subclass constructor (and must be defined with @nocollapse if this is done), and must not be called directly on a subclass that doesn’t define the method itself.
+Static methods should not be called on variables containing a dynamic instance that may be either the constructor or a subclass constructor, and must not be called directly on a subclass that doesn’t define the method itself.

 Do not use JavaScript getter and setter properties.
 They are potentially surprising and difficult to reason about, and have limited support in the compiler.
 Provide ordinary methods instead.